 After completion of our redomiciliation, the annual General Meeting will be held at our registered office or at the place determined in the notice convening the General Meeting.
 The annual General Meeting must be held within six months of the end of each financial year, at the day and time as to be set out in the Belgian Articles of Association.
 At this meeting, the Belgian Board and the statutory auditor must present a report on our management and financial situation at the end of the previous accounting year.
-The shareholders will then vote on the approval of the annual accounts, the allocation of our profit or loss, the appointment or renewal, if necessary, of directors or statutory auditors, remuneration of the directors and the auditor and the release from liability of the directors and the statutory auditor.
+The shareholders will then vote on the approval of the annual accounts, the allocation of our profit or loss, the appointment or renewal, if necessary, of directors or statutory auditors, remuneration of the directors and the statutory auditor.